 - Classic Mexican 7 Layer Dip

 - Fresh Salsa with Cilantro & Lime

 If You Love Dip Recipes & Have Made This Easy Guacamole Recipe, Give It All The Stars & Leave A Fun Comment!
 I Love Hearing From You!

 - 3 Haas Avocados

-- Cut open avocados and remove fruit.
+- Cut open avocados and scoop out the the avocado flesh.
 Put into medium mixing bowl.

-- Add next 8 ingredients.
-Squeeze the juice from the 1/2 lime over ingredients.
+- Add the remaining ingredients.
+Squeeze the juice from the ½ lime over ingredients.

-- Mix together all ingredients using a fork or potato masher.
+- Stir together all ingredients using a fork or potato masher.
 Do not mix until smooth.
-Leave avocados a little but chunky.
+Leave avocados and overall dip consistency a little bit chunky.